Board of Directors

 Sharon Hunt is currently the Executive Director of Cancer Services at Sanford Health.
 She was previously Executive Director of Women’s Services and Director of Clinic Services at Sanford Clinic.
 Sharon has served as a Board Member of SurviveIt, and been member to the Medical Group Managers Association, the American College of Medical Practice Executives, and the South Dakta MGMA.
 In 2005, she was awarded the Sioux Valley Clinic Service Excellence Sound-Off Award.

 Kira Dylla is the training manager at DocuTAP.
-She graduated from Augustana University with B.A.s in Mathematics and Secondary Education.
+She graduated from Augustana University with a B.A. in Mathematics and Secondary Education.
 During her time as a math teacher, she was the South Dakota recipient of a national teaching award and received her M.A. in Educational Technology from the University of Michigan.
 In college, Kira sang with the Augustana Choir and Chamber Choir for four years, and as a teacher, she advised student groups associated with the arts.
 Kira is an active member and past President of Sioux Falls Rotary – South, and she and her husband enjoy volunteering with the club.